UrbanTwin: Building High-Fidelity Digital Twins for Sim2Real LiDAR Perception and Evaluation: Abstract

 \section{Abstract}

-LiDAR-based perception in intelligent transportation systems (ITS), for tasks such as object detection, tracking, and semantic and instance segmentation, is predominantly solved by deep neural network models which often require large-scale labeled datasets during training to achieve generalization.
-However, creating these datasets is costly. time consuming, and require human labor before the datasets are ready for training models.
-This hinders scalability of the LiDAR-based perception systems in ITS.
-Sim2Real learning offers scalable alternative, however, its effectiveness is dependent on the fidelity of the source simulation(s) to real-world, in terms of environment structure, actor dynamics, and sensor emulations.
-In response, this paper introduces a rigorous and reproducible methodology for creating large-scale, high-quality synthetic datasets using High-Fidelity Digital Twins (HiFi DTs).
-The proposed workflow outlines the steps, tools, and best practices for digitally replicating real-world environments, encompassing static geometry modeling, road infrastructure replication, and dynamic traffic scenario generation.
-Leveraging open-source and readily available resources such as satellite imagery and OpenStreetMap data, alongside specific sensor configurations, this paper provides practical, detailed guidance for constructing robust synthetic environments.
-These environments subsequently facilitate scalable, cost-effective, and diverse dataset generation, forming a reliable foundation for robust Sim2Real learning.
+LiDAR-based perception in intelligent transportation systems (ITS) relies on deep neural networks trained with large-scale labeled datasets.
+However, creating such datasets is expensive, time-consuming, and labor-intensive, limiting the scalability of perception systems.
+Sim2Real learning offers a scalable alternative, but its success depends on the simulation’s fidelity to real-world environments, dynamics, and sensors.
+This tutorial introduces a reproducible workflow for building high-fidelity digital twins (HiFi DTs) to generate realistic synthetic datasets.
+We outline practical steps for modeling static geometry, road infrastructure, and dynamic traffic using open-source resources such as satellite imagery, OpenStreetMap, and sensor specifications.
+The resulting environments support scalable and cost-effective data generation for robust Sim2Real learning.
+Using this workflow, we have released three synthetic LiDAR datasets, namely UT LUMPI, UT V2X Real, and UT TUMTraf I, which closely replicate real locations and outperform real-data-trained baselines in perception tasks.
+This guide enables broader adoption of HiFi DTs in ITS research and deployment.